vincentntang/vincentntang.com/content/posts/20220819-designing-tdevs-logo/index.md

 ![](./img/logo3.png)

 Pages 1 and 2 were based on the face icon of the Orlando Devs logo.
-They were pretty good starts, page 4 looked too much like a pirate baby though, but I liked the idea of a `<>` coding theme on a hat
+They were pretty good starts, page 1 was a bit too happy, page 2 looked too much like a pirate baby though, but I liked the idea of a `<>` coding theme on a hat

 Page 3 was too flat, too generic with too many details going on.
 I liked the idea of a sword and a flag combined to make the pirate theme, but it didn't really sell the coding idea so much.